Suicide Prevention and Intervention

 Tell® – a trusted adult

 We use this curriculum to provide awareness and education in hopes to reduce the stigma associated with mental health.
 Students who feel better, learn better.
+Last year, the HERE Now team presented the curriculum to 32,656 students.

 For Teachers and Support Staff